globalcitizen/zomia/DEVLOG.md

  * __2016-09-17__ (D-day, 17 days used):
     - Enable modal dialogs
+       - Create/test/debug a generic selection mechanism for modal dialogs
     - Adjust difficulty (remove bears from upper levels)
     - Switch to double-size fonts for readability in response to user feedback
+    - Downloaded more samples (mostly female death noises, some others)
+    - Linecount 6344

  * __2016-09-16__ (1 day remaining / 16 days used):
     - Make character health percentage display bar show depleted portions in darker red